SzarR/website/docs/posts/2023/insecure-kubernetes-for-evaluation-purposes.md

 Kubernetes will notice that the deployment configuration has changed, and it will start a rolling update.
 It will gradually take down the old pod and bring up a new pod with the updated configuration (resulting in a minimal disruption to service).

-If `kubectl` responds to say that the yaml file is unchanged, you can force Kubernetes to replace the current deployment.
+If `kubectl` responds to say that the YAML file is unchanged, you can force Kubernetes to replace the current deployment.
 Just note that this will cause disruption as old pods are deleted *first* before new ones are created.

 ```
 kubectl replace --force -f rocketchat-deployment.yaml